jyuill/proj-r-github/README.md

 Conflicts typically happen when you don't PUSH your files to the remote repository when done working OR you don't PULL files from the remote repository at the start of a work session (and changes have been Pushed to the remote from elsewhere).

+Example 1:

+* File has been changed in remote repository, not PULLed into local
+* File has changed in local repo and COMMITTED
+* PULL from remote repo identifies Conflict that can't be resolved by software

+#### Example 1: What to do?

+1. Git window > select file > Diff
+2. Icons will indicated it is unmerged (U)
+3. File window will show conflicts within <<<<< HEAD and >>>>> <commit id>

+Options:

+* Select Stage and Commit.
+This will capture the code with conflict identified.
+Can then edit the file to resolve the conflict manually.

 #### Files conflict between local and remote and you want to keep local

 #### Files conflict between local and remote and you want to keep remote